guntharohith/code-editor/README.md

-# Getting Started with Create React App
+# Code Editor

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a code editor for HTML, CSS and JavaScript.

 ## Available Scripts